FDSRashid/Semantic-Similarity-Arabic/README.md

 Unless updated in future versions, this is how all metrics I implement will be named and organized.

+For a list of functions most useful to the user, navigate to the 'semanticsimilarityarabic' folder and click on the semanticarabicsimilarity.py file.
+In there, I've listed the functions that all the Classes must implement.
+These will be the most useful functions for the user.
+Each Class implementation has its own set of functions useful for implementing its version.
+Explore if you'd like!

 Author : Ferdaws Rashid